 If you love asparagus, ever made asparagus soup?
 It’s delicious and easy.
 Here is my dairy-free recipe for asparagus soup.

 - Salt and pepper to taste

-- Several slices of Prosciutto sliced thin crosswise and crisped in a non-stick fry pan
+- 6 slices Prosciutto sliced thin crosswise and crisped in a non-stick fry pan

-- Few tablespoons of toasted chopped pecans or hazelnuts
+- 2-3 tablespoons toasted chopped pecans or hazelnuts

-- 1 tablespoons of finely chopped fresh chives or parsley
+- 1 tablespoon finely chopped fresh chives or parsley